 Jodi BruceHead of School

 Ms. Jodi Bruce, Head of School, joined Lehrman Community Day School in 2003 as the Director of Early Childhood.
-Prior to becoming the Head of School she served as the Dean of Education at LCDS.
+Prior to becoming the Head of School she served as the Dean of Education at Lehrman.

-Ms. Bruce came to Lehrman with thirteen years of teaching and administrative experience in the Miami Dade Public Schools in both Early Childhood and Intermediate Education, where she held a variety of teaching positions and administrative responsibilities.
+Ms. Bruce came to us with thirteen years of teaching and administrative experience in the Miami Dade Public Schools in both Early Childhood and Intermediate Education, where she held a variety of teaching positions and administrative responsibilities.
 During her tenure in the public school system she was recognized with numerous honors and distinctions.
 Ms. Bruce is a 2010 graduate of the Mandel Teacher Educator Institute, under the auspices of Brandeis University.
 Ms. Bruce was awarded an educational specialization in Educational Leadership from Nova Southeastern University in 2001.
-She also earned Master of Science Degree in Early Childhood Education from Nova Southeastern University in 1998.
+She also earned a Master of Science Degree in Early Childhood Education from Nova Southeastern University in 1998.
 She received her Bachelor of Science Degree in Education from the University of Florida in 1990.